flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 ## Update the translation files (`.po` files)

-Before we can run the next step, we need to install `sphinx-intl` in the current virtual environment:
+Before we can run the next step, we need to install `sphinx-intl` in the current virtual environment.
+Since this is a requirement for the translation work, it is not part of the original documentation requirements:

 ```shell
 $ pip install sphinx-intl